ByteAtATime/firebase-auth-extension/README.md

 A few things to note here:
 1. If the `authenticate` function fails, it will create a toast explaining why; you can ignore the error in this case.
-2. For endpoints created using the `withFirebaseAuth` helper, you need to pass the `accessToken` in the `Authorization` header.
+2. For endpoints created using the `withFirebaseAuth` helper, you need to pass the token in the `Authorization` header.
-3. The `isAuthenticating` field can be used to disable the button while the user is authenticating.
+3. The `authenticate()` function returns a promise of `{ token: string; expires: number }`.
+If you only need the authentication, remember to use the `.token`!